dl1ycf/piHPSDR-MacOS-Binary/README.md

 ---------------------------------------------------------------------------
 cd $HOME/Desktop

+xcode-select --install

 chmod 700 install.sh

 ./install.sh

 ---------------------------------------------------------------------------

+The "xcode-select" command is likely to be necessary if you are usually *not* doing UNIX-type programming on your Mac.
+It should install the "command-line tools", a collection of commands such as C compilers and support programs that seemingly are necessary to install "homebrew".
+It is not necessary to have the XCode application, so if you are asked whether you want to install the command line tools (only) or get the XCode application you opt for the former.

+The install.sh shell scripts executes only two commands that initialize the
-This should execute a handful of commands I have put into the file install.sh.
-It initializes the "homebrew" universe and installs the gtk+3 package (and all those it depends on) which is needed for running piHPSDR.
+"homebrew" universe and install the gtk+3 package (and all those it depends on) which is needed for running piHPSDR.
 NOTE: you will be asked the "admin" password once.
 If then, a window from the